Bill Oughton

 Bill Oughton was a wheelchair rugby player from New Zealand, and a member of the national team, the Wheel Blacks.

 Bill competed for the Wheel Blacks at two Paralympic Games, winning a medal in each.
 First he won a bronze medal in the 2000 Summer Paralympics becoming New Zealand Paralympian #129, before being part of the gold medal-winning team in 2004.

-Bill passed away on 31 December 2022.
-He is survived by wife Michelle and his twin sons Jack and Pete.
+Bill died on 31 December 2022.
+He had a wife (Michelle) and twin sons Jack and Pete.